Associative property: Non-associative operation

 Some non-associative operations are fundamental in mathematics.
 They appear often as the multiplication in structures called non-associative algebras, which have also an addition and a scalar multiplication.
 Examples are the octonions and Lie algebras.
 In Lie algebras, the multiplication satisfies Jacobi identity instead of the associative law; this allows abstracting the algebraic nature of infinitesimal transformations.

 Other examples are quasigroup, quasifield, non-associative ring, and commutative non-associative magmas.

-Nonassociativity of floating point calculation
+Nonassociativity of floating-point calculation

-In mathematics, addition and multiplication of real numbers is associative.
-By contrast, in computer science, the addition and multiplication of floating point numbers is not associative, as rounding errors are introduced when dissimilar-sized values are joined together.
+In mathematics, addition and multiplication of real numbers are associative.
+By contrast, in computer science, addition and multiplication of floating point numbers are not associative, as different rounding errors may be introduced when dissimilar-sized values are joined in a different order.

-To illustrate this, consider a floating point representation with a 4-bit mantissa:
+To illustrate this, consider a floating-point representation with a 4-bit significand:

-Even though most computers compute with 24 or 53 bits of mantissa, this is an important source of rounding error, and approaches such as the Kahan summation algorithm are ways to minimise the errors.
+Even though most computers compute with 24 or 53 bits of significand, this is still an important source of rounding error, and approaches such as the Kahan summation algorithm are ways to minimize the errors.
 It can be especially problematic in parallel computing.